lhm-limux/reprepro-bundle-tools/docs/ConfigurationReference.md

     CredentialType: trac
     CredentialHint: Add a hint here that is printed in the authentication dialog.

+The key ***TracUrl*** describes the URL pointing to your trac instance.
+The protocol *XML-RPC* needs to be enabled within your trac instance and accessible by your trac user.
 Syncronization with trac is only enabled, if there is such a definition.
+Don't define that key if you need no trac synchronization.

 If there is a key ***CredentialType*** defined, this causes bundle-compose to ask for authentication data.
 If called from the `bundle-compose-app`, the provided